 Initially, at least, government appear to be following IMF prescriptions, providing support against rising energy prices by boosting incomes rather than interfering with prices.
-France was an early mover in this regard providing one-off €100 'social bonus' to 5.8m households, plus a means-tested additional €100 on top from last autumn.
-Since then each of the five countries covered in detail has employed a range of one-off payments ranging from specific groups including lower income households, pensioners and students, to broader household payouts and have included cash payments, vouchers, benefits, increased tax thresholds and increased minimum and state wages (for civil servants).
+France was an early mover in this regard providing one-off €100 'social bonus' to 5.8mn households, plus a means-tested additional €100 on top from last autumn.
+Since then, each of the five countries covered in detail has employed a range of one-off payments ranging from specific groups including lower income households, pensioners and students, to broader household payouts and have included cash payments, vouchers, benefits, increased tax thresholds and increased minimum and state wages (for civil servants).
 This covers a wide range of measures.
 However, our analysis suggests these income support measures have not been the largest of the measures announced by governments.

 By contrast, governments have also embarked on a series of measures to suppress energy price signals, either directly or indirectly, against IMF recommendations.
-Again France was the first to do this, capping energy prices in rolling short-term fixes from autumn last year, and which are now due to expire in early 2023 with 15% gas and electricity price rises.
+Again, France was the first to do this, capping energy prices in rolling short-term fixes from autumn last year, and which are now due to expire in early 2023 with 15% gas and electricity price rises.
 We believe a further deferral is likely.
-However, other countries have followed suit: The UK announced a two-year cap on household electricity costs per unit and a similar package for corporates.
-Germany has also recently announced an 'economic defence shield' to provide subsisides to electricity and gas bills using a benchmark volume cap.
-Moreover, each country has lowered its value-added tax (VAT) rate on energy, also indirectly affecting the per-unit cost of electricity.
-In total, these measures will suppress the adjustment in consumption that high energy prices would otherwise have delivered.
+However, other countries have followed suit: The UK announced a two-year cap on household electricity costs per unit - although has subsequently reduced this to six months - and a similar package for corporates.
+Germany has also recently announced an 'economic defence shield' to provide subsidises to electricity and gas bills using a benchmark volume cap.
+Moreover, each country has lowered its value-added tax